Getting Started with APA Editing

 APA Editing

-So, you’re nearing the end of your master’s or PhD program, and you’re in the throes of writing a thesis or dissertation.
+So, you’re nearing the end of your master’s or PhD program.
+And also you’re in the throes of writing a thesis or dissertation.
 Congratulations!
 You’ve (almost!) done it.
-But you’ve been so focused on the content of your paper that you may have nearly forgotten you will need APA editing based on APA style.
-This acronym stands for “American Psychological Association,” and the manual the APA produces is the gold standard for writing academic papers for publication.
+You may have overlooked the need for APA editing focusing on paper’s content.
+APA short for “American Psychological Association,” sets the gold standard for writing academic papers for publication.

-Currently, the most widely used manual is called Publication Manual of the American Psychological Association, 6th Edition.
-Its extensive contents include everything you will need to make your paper approval ready, from how to write numbers to what you should include in your table of contents, but it can be overwhelming.
+Currently, the most widely using manual is Publication Manual of the American Psychological Association, 6th Edition.
+Its extensive contents cover everything which needs to make your paper approval ready.
+It covers from writing numbers to structuring the table of contents, through it can be overwhelming.
 A copy editor who is knowledgeable in APA style can polish your paper and make it submission ready.

 BUT WHAT WILL THAT APA EDITING INCLUDE?

 Every copy editor has a different procedure for approaching a project, but the basics are the same.
-The editor will check for grammar, punctuation (did you know APA style, as of the 6th edition, calls for two spaces after sentence-ending punctuation?), number rules, syntax, clarity, omission of passive voice, consistency, citation inclusion and format, and much more.
+The editor will check the grammar, punctuation, number rules, syntax, clarity, omission of passive voice, consistency, citation inclusion and format, and much more.
 The editor will usually also include notes where necessary for changes you will need to make on your own.
-For instance, an editor won’t be able to glean your meaning from an incomplete or poorly structured sentence, but he or she will definitely notice that sentence needs to be rewritten and will include a comment.
+For instance, an editor won’t be able to glean your meaning from an incomplete or poorly structured sentence.
+But he or she will definitely notice that sentence which is rewritten and will include a comment.

 Typically, the copy editor will use the Track Changes function in Word.
 This function shows each and every edit, which you, the writer, can then review and accept or reject.
 If your editor did a proficient job, you will be accepting nearly all the changes.